 We encourage prospective students to meet with faculty and staff, and if possible to attend a Patterson School core class.
 Our current students are the program's best "ambassadors" and they are usually delighted to talk about their experience here.
 Also, be sure to check the Patterson School's calendar in case there is a guest speaker or special event on campus during your visit.

 We not only welcome, but seek a wide variety of undergraduate majors and interests.
 Political Science, Economics, History, and Foreign Languages are common majors among applicants, but so too are Anthropology, Communications, and Business.
 Among current students you will also find those whose focus was Computer Science, Social Work, Mathematics, Journalism, Agriculture, Law, Psychology, Religion, Philosophy, Linguistics, Medicine and more.
 There are no fixed requirements regarding undergraduate majors or curriculum.
 This diversity of backgrounds, interests, and talents contributes to the overall Patterson School experience.

 Doesn't everyone!
 Some knowledge of undergraduate level economics and statistics is preferred, but admitted students can remedy shortcomings in both areas via special classes at UK.
 For those who need supplementary econ work, an intensive two-week class (not for credit) is available for new students before August orientation.
-Students are required to take a statistics for social sciences course during the fall semester, if statistics was not part of their undergraduate coursework.
-Currently, graduate-level economics coursework is not required (although we are actively considering it).
-If you have a foundation in macro and microeconomics, we recommend Economic Statecraft – one of our most popular classes – to further hone this essential skill set.
+Students are required to take Diplomacy 777: Research Questions in IR during their first fall semester, if they have not already done extensive methodology coursework.